Vauxhall Victor: F Series Victor

 An estate variant was launched in 1958.
-When restyled, as the Series 2, the car lost all its '55 Chevy styling detail and the teardrop shaped Vauxhall flutes were replaced by a single chrome side-stripe running nose to tail.
+When restyled, as the Series 2, the car lost all its '57 Buick styled bumper pods and the teardrop shaped Vauxhall flutes were replaced by a single chrome side-stripe running nose to tail.
 The sculpted "porthole" rear bumper tips, which rusted badly due to exhaust residue, were replaced by plain, straight ones.
 The old bumper ends continued to be used for many years on a variety of motor coaches and ice-cream vans.

 Although the engine was of similar size to that of the outgoing Wyvern it was in critical respects new.
 Fitted with a single Zenith carburettor it had an output of 55 bhp at 4200 rpm and gained a reputation of giving a long trouble free life.
 This was also the year when Vauxhall standardized on "premium" grade petrol/gasoline, permitting an increase in the compression ratio from the Wyvern's 6.8:1 to 7.8:1.
 Premium grade petrol had become available in the UK at the end of 1953, following an end to post-war fuel rationing, and at that time offered average octane level of 93, but in the ensuing four years this had crept up to 95 (RON).

 The Victor's three-speed gearbox had synchromesh on all forward ratios and was operated by a column-mounted lever.
 In early 1958 Newtondrive two-pedal control was available as an option.

 Suspension was independent at the front by coil springs and an anti-roll bar was fitted on a rubber-mounted cross member.
 The rear suspension used a live axle and semi elliptic leaf springs.
 Steering was of the recirculating ball type.
 Lockheed hydraulic 8 in drum brakes were used.

 A "Super" version tested by The Motor magazine in 1957 had a top speed of 74.4 mph and could accelerate from 0-60 mph in 28.1 seconds.
 A fuel consumption of 31.0 mpgimp was recorded.
 The test car cost £758 including taxes.
-The estate car cost £931.
+The estate costs £931.

 A Series II model was announced in 1959 with simplified styling.
 The new car was available in three versions with a Deluxe as the top model featuring leather trim and separate front seats.

 F Series Victor sedans were assembled at General Motors New Zealand plant in Petone.
 Most were Supers with column shift and three-speed manual transmission, though some base models were made for government fleet contracts.
 Wagons were imported.

 F type Victors were available in the United States and Canada through the Pontiac dealer network.
 They are the only Vauxhall-brand car ever offered in the US, however Vauxhalls continued to be available from Buick-Pontiac-GMC dealers in Canada (along with their unique Envoy-branded variants sold at Chevrolet-Oldsmobile dealers) until 1971.